david-knott/moderncompilerinjava/CURRENT.md

 *6th July 2020*
 Fixed bug in store array assembly, index and base registers were reversed.

+Bug in register allocation / code generation for stores and loads.
+Possible due to 2 mems in a move.

+Bug in writing \n to standard out, rendering as ^B

 *5th July 2020*
 Fixed bug in register allocation.
 I had rax as in the calldefs.
 This was preventing the register allocation from generating correct assignments.